Speech Therapy Snow

 Ideas To Chew On: Ask your child to have a snowball fight.
 Explain that you are going to make the snowballs first.
 While you make snowballs, you can target a goal such as big vs little balls.
 Let's say you make one pile of little balls and one pile of big balls.
 Or you can use a shovel to SCOOP snow before ROLLING it (vocab practice).

-What To Do: Another pretty self-explanatory one...make a snowman!
+What To Do: Another pretty self-explanatory speech therapy snow idea...make a snowman!

 - Concepts - big, bigger, biggest, cold, round